Skip to main content

 Add Attachments

-Teacher attachments are optional, and are viewable by the student when they open up the rubric assessment.
+Teacher attachments are optional and are viewable by the student when they open the rubric assessment.

 • Step 1: Under Attachments, click the Choose file button.